|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 British Army 1945

-Lat 1° 17' 35N Long 103° 51' 21E Singapore is located to the south of the Malaya Peninsula.
+Lat 1° 17' 35N Long 103° 51' 21E Singapore Island is located to the south of the Malaya Peninsula.
 Borders Singapore Harbor, Keppel Harbor and and Sentosa Island.
 To the southeast is the Singapore Strait.
 To the north is the Johore Strait and Johore Causeway to the mainland.
 To the northeast is Ubin Island.
-Today known as the Republic of Singapore.
+Officially known as Republic of Singapore or simply Singapore.

-On February 8, 1942 Japanese Army 5th Division and 18th Division landed on the landward side of Singapore.
+On February 8, 1942 Japanese Army 5th Division and 18th Division landed on the northern shore of Singapore.
 The British naval guns protecting Singapore Harbor were pointing in the wrong direction to oppose their landing.
-On February 15, 1942 the British officially surrendered the island to the Japanese.
+On February 15, 1942 the British officially surrendered Singapore Island to the Japanese.

 During the Pacific War, Singapore was used by the Japanese as a staging base and Singapore Harbor was used by Japanese warships and transports.

 During 1943 but the Australian Army Z Forces attacked Singapore Harbor during September 1943 and during October 1943 during "Operation Jaywick".
-By late 1944 Singapore was within range of of B-29 Superfortresses and targeted until the official surrender of Japan on September 2, 1945.
+By late 1944 Singapore was within range of of B-29 Superfortress heavy bombers and was targeted until the official surrender of Japan on September 2, 1945.

 Allied missions against Singapore